 To reiterate something we mentioned above: the fact that you're writing fantasy, not realistic fiction, does not mean your characters don't have to be realistic.
-They absolutely do – and to truly be realistic, they must not be oversimplified.
+And to truly be believable characters, they must not be oversimplified.
 To quote one of our favourite fantasy writers:

 The world isn't split into good people and Death Eaters.
 We've all got both light and dark inside us." – J. K. Rowling

 Readers may have expected clear-cut morals from characters in the fairy tales of their childhoods, but as teenagers and adults reading fantasy, they expect more.